IFMlab/ChemFlow/tutorial/example-a-thrombin/Tutorial-DF-LF-SF.rst

 Running an MD simulation of 1ns would take around 10 minutes per compound on your local computer.

 At the end of the free-energy rescoring you will have one file *mmgbsa.dat* per compound in the ligand folder.
-These data are postprocessed and collected in *ScoreFlow.csv* file in the receptor directory with the following command:
+These data are postprocessed and collected in *ScoreFlow.csv* file in the receptor directory with the following commands for implicit

 .. code-block:: bash

     ScoreFlow -p tutorial --protocol mmgbsa_md -r vmd-rec.pdb -l tutorial_chemflow/DockFlow/plants/vmd-rec/docked_ligands.mol2 --bcc -sf mmgbsa --postprocess

+and explicit MD

 .. code-block:: bash